Key Takeaways

 Commercial Pool Liability

-Hotels, waterparks, public pools, fitness centers, and country clubs operate commercial pools that are used by invitees — the legal category owed the highest duty of care.
-Commercial pool operators must comply with the Oklahoma Department of Health's regulations for public bathing places, which establish standards for water quality, chemical treatment, drain grate design, depth markings, lifeguard staffing, and emergency equipment.
+Hotels, waterparks, public pools, fitness centers, and country clubs operate commercial or public pools that are used by invitees — the legal category owed the highest duty of care.
+Public bathing places must comply with Oklahoma health and safety rules that address issues such as water quality, chemical treatment, drain safety, depth markings, emergency equipment, and supervision requirements where applicable.

-Failure to comply with these regulations creates a presumption of negligence.
-If a child is injured by a defective drain in a hotel pool that did not comply with the Virginia Graeme Baker Pool and Spa Safety Act — the federal law requiring anti-entrapment drain covers in all commercial pools — the hotel's failure to comply with the federal standard is powerful evidence of negligence, and in many cases constitutes negligence per se.
+Failure to comply with these regulations can become powerful evidence of negligence.
+If a child is injured by a defective drain in a hotel pool that did not comply with the Virginia Graeme Baker Pool and Spa Safety Act — the federal law requiring anti-entrapment drain covers in public pools and spas — the operator's failure to comply with the federal standard may support negligence or negligence per se depending on the facts.

 Lifeguard Negligence